nicofilliol/BBBCopter/ArduPilotInstallation.md

     * `-B`is used to specify non default GPS.
 In this case, it maps ArduPilot's _GPS_ serial port (SERIAL 3, default baud rate: 57'600) to the BeagleBone's UART2 (the UART marked with GPS on the board).

-    * `C` is a telemetry switch.
+    * `-C` is a telemetry switch.
 It maps ArduPilot's _Telem1_ serial port (SERIAL1, default baud rate: 57'600) to the BBBlue's UART1 where a telemetry module can be connected to.
 This is useful for a bidirectional data link between the drone and the groundstation.

     All the possibilities that exist can be seen in the following list:
     ```